A detailed statistical analysis of the mass profiles of galaxy clusters: Statistical analysis

 \subsection{Two-parameter model results}

 The result of the model comparison is summarized in Table \ref{tb:bayes2}, where the NFW model is compared against each of the other two-parameter models.
 A positive Bayes factor indicates that the NFW model is preferred.
 This does not imply any bias on the NFW since any two models can be compared by subtracting the Bayes factors we give for them from one another.
 We find that, individually, the clusters yield strong constraints only against the Moore model, while the evidences for or against the D\&M and Hernquist models are either weak or inconclusive on Jeffrey's scale.
 If instead we consider the cumulative Bayes factor summed over the full sample, the NFW is found to be the preferred model overall, i.e., as a universal two-parameter profile our sample favors the NFW model.
-The Hernquist profile and the D\&M profile are weakly and moderately disfavored, respectively, with cumulative Bayes factors of 2.4 and 3.6 while the Moore profile is convincingly ruled out with a factor of 51.
+The Hernquist profile and the D\&M profile are weakly and moderately disfavored, respectively, with cumulative Bayes factors of 2.6 and 3.8 while the Moore profile is convincingly ruled out with a factor of 59.
 The weak constraint on the Hernquist profile is not surprising as data extending out to the virial radius would likely be needed to properly distinguish this model from the NFW.

 In Table \ref{tb:priors} we present the effects of varying the priors.
-The evidence against the D\&M profile increases to the level of strong when we limit the range of the prior in $\log r_{-2}$ to the smaller interval $(-0.75,0.25)$, while the Bayes factor is reduced slightly on the larger range $(-3,3)$.
-The evidence also becomes strong if we choose top-hat priors in $(r_{-2},\rho_{-2})$ instead of the logarithmic priors.
-Finally, the D\&M model is disfavored slightly more if we apply a `soft' Gaussian prior in $\log r_{-2}$.
+The evidence against the D\&M profile becomes strong when we limit the range of the prior in $\log r_{-2}$ to the smaller interval $(-0.75,0.25)$.
+The same is true if we choose top-hat priors in $(r_{-2},\rho_{-2})$ instead of the logarithmic priors.
+Finally, the D\&M model is also disfavored slightly more if we apply a `soft' Gaussian prior in $\log r_{-2}$.
 The Bayes factor for the Hernquist model is robust under the same variations, while the Moore profile is very strongly ruled out in all cases.
 We conclude that our two-parameter model selection results are stable against variation amongst reasonable choices of priors, which means that the data are of sufficient quality to make robust conclusions.